JLSteenwyk/ClipKIT/README.md

 ```
 clipkit <input>
 ```
-where $input is your input alignment file and $output is the name of your output file
+Output file with the suffix ".clipkit"

 <br />